RADAR-base/radar-commons-android/README.md

     java -jar avro-tools-1.8.2.jar compile -string schema path/to/myschema.avsc path/to/plugin/src/main/java
     ```
     Once the schemas are published as part of the central schemas repository, you can remove the generated files again.
 Do not publish a non-alpha version of your plugin without the central schemas being published, otherwise there may be class conflicts later on.
-2. Create a new package `org.radarcns.mydevicetype`.
+2. Create a new package `org.radarbase.passive.mydevicetype`.
 In that package, create classes that:
-    - implement `org.radarcns.android.device.DeviceManager` to connect to a device and collect its data, register all Kafka topics in its constructor.
+    - implement `org.radarbase.android.device.DeviceManager` to connect to a device and collect its data, register all Kafka topics in its constructor.
-    - implement a `org.radarcns.android.DeviceState` to keep the current state of the device or simply use `org.radarcns.android.BaseDeviceState`.
+    - implement a `org.radarbase.android.DeviceState` to keep the current state of the device or simply use `org.radarbase.android.BaseDeviceState`.
-    - subclass `org.radarcns.android.device.DeviceService` to run the device manager in.
+    - subclass `org.radarbase.android.device.DeviceService` to run the device manager in.
-    - subclass a `org.radarcns.android.device.DeviceServiceProvider` that exposes the new service.
+    - subclass a `org.radarbase.android.device.DeviceServiceProvider` that exposes the new service.
 3. Add a new service element to `AndroidManifest.xml`, referencing the newly created device service.
 Also add all the required permissions there.
 Set all features as optional.
 4. Add the `DeviceServiceProvider` you just created to the `device_services_to_connect` property in `app/src/main/res/xml/remote_config_defaults.xml`.